denisecase/johnson-family-cabin/README.md

 - Isla's Inlet - a nice place to drop your kayak and safely explore the gentle increase to deeper waters
 - Madelyn Lane - a scenic drive on the way to the lake
 - Marilyn's Meditation Meadow - a quiet place for reflection and gratitude
-- Bruce's Backwoods - kept in the original state, home for wildlife of all species
+- Bruce's Backwoods - kept in the original wild state, home for wildlife of many species
 - The Brothers - two stately pines, with family pines nearby

 ## Ride the rocket!